EasonJiang94/INFSCI2560-Activity-9/README.md

 ## Steps
+This activity will roughly follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide to create a cloud hosted MongoDB database.

-1. Create a free account on [https://cloud.mongodb.com](https://cloud.mongodb.com)
+1. Create a free account on [MongoDB Atlas](https://cloud.mongodb.com)
-2. Once you are logged in, create a Project
+2. Once you have loggged in